- The Washington Times - Friday, October 3, 2025

 “It’s not achievable if we build nuclear plants the way we did in the past,” Mr. Sell said.
 “It absolutely is achievable if we embrace the innovation in the new approaches and the new technologies that the industry is bringing.”

-Mr. Trump began his quest to expand and advance nuclear power during his first term, signing into law a bipartisan bill to streamline the development of a new generation of nuclear reactors.
+Mr. Trump began his quest to expand and advance nuclear power during his first term.
+He signed into law a bipartisan bill to streamline the development of a new generation of nuclear reactors.

 The Texas reactor will be built as a joint project with Dow Chemical, which will use the reactor to generate steam to power its chemical plant.